samjdedes/MRI_brain_scan_tumor_detection/README.md

 ## Data Preparation

-After sourcing data, it was loaded using cv2 and duplicate images were removed with custom functions.
+After sourcing data, paths to the images were saved and used to split data into train, validation, and testing images.
+Using the paths, images were loaded using openCV and duplicates were removed with custom functions.
 The images were then resized and reshaped to work with the format of Convolutional Neural Network.
-To create a more robust model, ImageDataGenerator was used to create altered images used in tandem with original images.
+To create a more robust model, ImageDataGenerator was used to create slightly altered images used in tandem with original images while training the model.

 ## Modeling

-Artificial intelligence (AI) Deep Neural Network makes it possible to process images in the form of pixels as input and to predict the desired classification as output.
+A Convolutional Neural Network makes it possible to process images in the form of pixels as input and to predict the desired classification as output.
 The development of Convolutional Neural Network (CNN) layers trains a model for significant gains in the ability to classify images and detect objects in a picture.
 Multiple processing layers use image analysis filters, or convolutions as the model is trained.

-The convolutional layers in the network along with filters help in extracting the spatial and temporal features in an image.
+The convolutional layers help extract the spatial features in an image.
 The layers have a weight-sharing technique, which helps in reducing computation efforts.

 A Convolution Neural Network (CNN) is built on three broad strategies: